 The GTE is economical even without a charging station

 At the moment I wouldn’t ride the Munich - Hamburg route with a battery car.
-If I want to drive long-distance electrified, I always want to use a plug-in hybrid.
+If I want to drive long-distance electrified, I always do so with a plug-in hybrid.
 No wonder that this technology is finding more and more friends who have range concerns in a battery vehicle, but still want to drive up to around 50 kilometers purely electrically in the city or in everyday life to the office and thus locally without emitting exhaust gases.
 I repeat myself: the best thing about the Passat plug-in: to use the 50 km battery, you don't even have to charge electricity at a charging station in an emergency.
 In my opinion, the ideal solution for electrified driving or the ideal “transition” to e-mobility.

 We were still very economical on the road in eco mode without external charging current.
 We used a maximum of 6,5 liters of petrol per 100 kilometers.
 This is absolutely appropriate for a car as large, comfortable and up to 225 km / h as the Passat GTE and its 218 system horsepower.
 This is also evident in the “A +” efficiency rating.
 The stated NEDC consumption of 1,6 liters of petrol and 15,1 kWh of electricity per 100 kilometers is certainly only a theoretical, but physically achievable value.
 In this context, VW points to a study by the Fraunhofer Institute that researched the reservation that most plug-in drivers would mostly not charge their batteries (as we did) as obsolete.
 “Plug-in hybrid vehicles with a real electric range of around 60 kilometers drive just as much electrically as pure battery vehicles, namely up to 15.000 kilometers per year.
 That's why your CO2-Reduction potential just as great as that of electric cars with pure battery drives.
 Thus, plug-in hybrids are a good addition to pure battery vehicles in order to reduce greenhouse gases. "